whiphelper/Wwise_Happy_Integration_Plugin/README.md

 1) As the shared code content includes references to sources under different open source license types (you can see source comments for some classes and methods in the code, such as CC 4.0 BY-SA), currently only the GNU GPLv3 license type is compatible with the release of all global content.
 Therefore, if you intend to use the code, please ensure that you have read and fully understood the contents of the GNU GPLv3 and CC 4.0 BY-SA licenses before using it reasonably, to avoid unnecessary trouble for yourself.

+   *For details about the GNU GPLv3 license, please refer to: https://www.gnu.org/licenses/gpl-3.0.html

+   *For details about the CC 4.0 BY-SA license, please refer to: https://creativecommons.org/licenses/by-sa/4.0/deed.en

+   *For information about the compatibility between CC 4.0 BY-SA and GNU GPLv3, please refer to: https://creativecommons.org/share-your-work/licensing-considerations/compatible-licenses

-2) We welcome you to supervise and criticize this project's sharing.
+3) We welcome you to supervise and criticize this project's sharing.
 If there are any omissions in the shared content involving unreferenced sources, you can contact me at whiphelper@gmail.com and provide supporting evidence.

 3）If you have any questions or confusion about the shared content, in addition to contacting me via whiphelper@gmail.com, it is more recommended to leave a message directly on GitHub, which facilitates direct discussion and exchange among everyone.